MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/a-failure-occurred-crmsecurity.md

 ## Cause

-This error occurs when you try to approve the email as a user that doesn't have both of the following required roles:
+This error occurs when you try to approve the email as a user who doesn't have both of the following required roles:

 - Global Administrator or Exchange Administrator in Microsoft 365
 - System Administrator security role in Dynamics 365

 ## Resolution

-By default, Dynamics 365 requires that only users with both the roles mentioned above can approve an email address.
+By default, Dynamics 365 requires that only users with both of the mentioned roles can approve an email address.
 The System Administrator role in Dynamics 365 or the Dynamics 365 service administrator role in Microsoft 365 alone isn't sufficient for this action.

 For more information and instructions on how to disable this requirement, see [Remove the requirement to approve mailboxes](/power-platform/admin/connect-exchange-online#remove-the-requirement-to-approve-mailboxes).